 (ii).
-Average Illumination Level on Vertical Surface measured five (5) feet above the ground- no more than 1.5 fc.; and
+Average Illumination Level on Vertical Surface measured five (5) feet above the ground.

 (iii).
-Minimum CRI - 20.
+Minimum CRI - 50.

-(9).
+- (9).
 Illumination of Building Facades and Landscaping: In general, the exterior lighting of building facades is discouraged.
-When buildings are to be illuminated, the design for the illumination shall be approved by the Planning Board and the following provisions shall be met.

-(A).
-The maximum illumination on any vertical surface or angular roof surface shall not exceed 5.0 foot-candles.
+When buildings are to be illuminated, the design for the illumination shall be approved by the Planning Board and the following provisions shall be met. - (A).
+Lighting fixtures mounted on the building and intended to "wash" the façade with light are prohibited. - (B).
+The maximum illumination on any vertical surface or angular roof surface shall not exceed 5.0 foot-candles. - (C).

-(B).
 Lighting fixtures shall be carefully located, aimed, and shielded so that light is directed only on the building facade.
-Lighting fixtures shall not be directed toward adjacent streets, roads or properties.

-(C).
-Lighting fixtures mounted on the building and intended to "wash" the façade with light are prohibited.

-(D).
-Lighting fixtures shall be directed downward (i.e. below the horizontal) rather than upward.
+Lighting fixtures shall not be directed toward adjacent streets, roads or properties. - (D).
+Lighting fixtures shall be directed downward (i.e. below the horizontal) rather than upward. - (E).

-(E).
 When landscaping is to be illuminated, it shall be part of the landscaping plan approved by the Planning Board.
-The lighting plan shall show the location of all lighting fixtures and what landscaping features each fixture is to illuminate, and shall demonstrate that the installation will not generate excessive light levels, cause glare, or direct light beyond the landscaping into the night sky.
+The lighting plan shall show the location of all lighting fixtures and what landscaping features each fixture is to illuminate and shall demonstrate that the installation will not generate excessive light levels, cause glare, or direct light beyond the landscaping into the night sky. - (10).

-(10).
 Sports Lighting: Sports venue lighting is exempt from any lumens per square foot standards for the playing field only.
-Full-cutoff fixture design is required and the light trespass requirements apply.
+"Full-cutoff" fixture design with glare and spill light control is required and the light trespass requirements apply.
+Any lighting provided shall be designed per IES RP-6, Sports and Recreational Area Lighting, and shall be appropriate per classification of play for the venue.
+Pole heights, and controls shall be subject to review by the Planning Board.